jiayuasu/CSE512-Project-Phase2-Template/README.md

 print(resultDf.count())
 ```
 ### 5. Run your code on Apache Spark using "spark-submit"

+If you are using this Scala template, note that:

+1. You **only have to replace the logic** (currently is "true") in all User Defined Function and then submit it using "spark-submit".
+2. Y may need to change the master IP address (currently is "local[*]" which means run in local mode and use all local cores)
+3. You may need to change input file path/format and DataFrame API in order to load data from HDFS.

 ## How to debug your code in IDE